 Swelling.
 Because of fluid retention, you may have swelling in various parts of the body, including:

-The swelling may be painful.
-It may also cause rapid weight gain.
+The swelling is generally not painful.
+It may cause rapid weight gain.

 Changes in urine.
 You may have foamy or bubbly urine, caused by proteinuria.